LiuSpark/MarkdownInterpreter-CPP/README.md

 In this Markdown interpreter, the file I/O stream is used.
 The \*.md file is read into CPP.
 Then, strings are changed into HTML files.

 ### Function
-1.Multi-level title
+1. Multi-level title
-2.Code and code blocks
+2. Code and code blocks
-3.Multi-level references
+3. Multi-level references
-4.Disordered, ordered list
+4. Disordered, ordered list
-5.Escape characters
+5. Escape characters
-6.Bold, italic
+6. Bold, italic
-7.Dividing line
+7. Dividing line
-8.Hyperlinks and pictures
+8. Hyperlinks and pictures

 ### Libraries
 + fstream